 Cozy Cafe on the East Side

-The name might include the word 'spit', but don't be deterred: Spitjack's is sublime, and spit-free.
-Just in the middle of the village area bordering Victoria Park on the east side of London, it's not centrally located yet it's more than worth the hike.
+The name might include the word "spit," but don't be deterred: Spit Jacks is sublime, and spit-free.
+In the middle of the village area bordering Victoria Park on the east side of London, it's not centrally located yet is more than worth the hike.

-The cozy brick walls, farmhouse wood tables and seating in close proximity to other patrons make Spitjack's feel a bit like the flat of a good friend.
-The food won't change your mind for the worse, as it's both unpretentious and yet serious[ly good] at the same time.
+The cozy brick walls, farmhouse wood tables, and seating in close proximity to other patrons make the place feel a bit like the flat of a good friend.
+The food won't change your mind for the worse, as it's both unpretentious and yet seriously good at the same time.

-The menu features classic British fare like roast chicken but most items are Spanish or Mexican in some bent.
-The chorizo and rocket sandwich with garlic alioli that I enjoyed, was one of the best I have ever had.
-Because I don't tend to enjoy sandwiches, there's barely a higher endorsement I could give.
+The menu features classic British fare like roast chicken, but most items are Spanish or Mexican in some bent.
+My chorizo and rocket sandwich with garlic aioli was one of the best I have ever had.
+And I don't tend to enjoy sandwiches.

-Next time I return, after a tube and bus ride, I plan to dig into their tapas.
-Spitjack's manages to have everything that's terrific about a cozy London cafe, with all of the splendor of Spain's flavors and ingredients.
+Next time I return, after a tube and bus ride, I plan to dig into the tapas.
+Spit Jacks manages to have everything that's terrific about a cozy London cafe, with all of the splendor of Spain's flavors and ingredients.
 Definitely worth the journey east.http://www.facebook.com/spi...